cwadge/junk-drawer/pipewire_tuning_guide.md

 Starting playback...
 ```

-As you can see, the `AUDIO` rate is being output at 192kHz.
+As you can see, the `AO` (audio out) rate that's being output is 192kHz.
 Sounds amazing, and I can still stream basic 44.1kHz YT stuff or whatever, simultaneously.
 Excellent.

 We can use the `pw-dump` tool to examine our latency, among other things: